 The original plan was to put the device on sale in May 1994, however technical issues

 around “the integration of Simon’s cellular faxing capability” delayed the launch until August 1994 when it was offered across 15 states in the US on BellSouth’s AMPS network for $895 (with a two-year contract) or $1099 without a contract – the equivalent to approximately $2000 in 2020.

 It has been reported that BellSouth sold approximately 50,000 units between 1994 and 1995 making this a very rare device today.

-The graphical user interface on the Simon device was called Navigator and was created by IBM on top of a file system called Datalight.
-The primary screen on the phone was a traditional looking virtual phone keypad.
-The graphical interface that was presented to users when the device was being used as a personal communicator was revolutionary, provided a much more intuitive user interface compared to the text-based framework typically used on mobile phone up to that point.
+The graphical user interface on the Simon device was called Navigator and was created by IBM on top of a file system from Datalight.
+The primary screen on the phone was a traditional-looking virtual phone keypad.
+The graphical interface that was presented to users when the device was being used as a personal communicator was revolutionary, and provided a much more intuitive user interface compared to the text-based framework typically used on mobile phones up to that point.

 The Simon also had a stylus that allowed users to draw on the screen offering the breakthrough capability of being able to write or draw on the phone and have the content sent at as fax.
 The PDA could also be used to type by selecting letters on a qwerty keyboard that was displayed on the screen.